 What’s required of me for my Ballet Preliminary 1 video audition?

-Please record yourself performing one solo from the required list below.
+Please record yourself or submit a performance video: one solo from the required list below.
 (If selected to advance to Preliminary 2, you will perform two contrasting solos for your live audition, one which will show your adagio/strength abilities and another which will show your petit/grand allegro abilities.
 You may change your variation if you advance to Preliminary 2.
 The goal is balance; the judges are looking for well-rounded dancers.)

 In choosing a variation for your video recording, we encourage you to choose a solo that best reflects your current stage of technical and artistic abilities.
 It is not necessary to perform an Etoile or Principal variation if you are not quite ready to tackle it.
 Choose a solo variation that best fits where you are in your studies and allows you to shine!
 Some examples of soloist variations that might be good choices are: Princess Florine from The Sleeping Beauty Act lll or any of The Sleeping Beauty fairies, the Peasant pas de deux from Giselle (Act I) or Cupid from Paquita, Friends of Kitri from Don Quixote (Act I), Fairy Doll, Harlequinade, Odalisques from Le Corsaire (Act I), Flames of Paris or the pas de trois from Swan Lake (Act I).